EncisoAlva/Virtual-Deep-Electrodes/README.md

 # Script 1: Automatic electrode location

 Electrode positions in some animal models -such as minipig, _Sus scrofa_- are not yet fully standardized.
-Thus electrode position must be determined manually.
+Thus, the electrode positions must be determined manually.

 - **Input:**
   - Surface of the brain cortex.